 To Pay Or Not To Pay: Ramsomware Attacks Force Hard Choices

-June 27, 2016 (Cy-Pher) — Accordingly to many cyber-security analysts, 2016 is shaping up to be the year of ransomware attacks.
+(Cy-Pher) — Accordingly to many cyber-security analysts, this year is shaping up to be the year of ransomware attacks so if you’re a business it is a good idea to contact someone like Scarlett Cybersecurity to make sure you have cybersecurity measures in place.
 There has been a significant increase in ransomware and crypto malware attacks since the beginning of the year, with no signs of slowing down.
 These attacks are further compounded by the fact that many organizations are paying ransoms demanded by attackers with the hopes of quickly regaining access to their data.
 Payment of ransoms is emboldening attackers to target other organizations and seek similar or larger ransoms.
 According to Symantec’s 2016 Internet Security Threat Report, ransomware attacks have evolved and are now targeting users’ mobile devices (e.g., tablets, smartphones and even smart watches).

 Ransomware is a type of malware that locks a user’s computer, files or network until the user performs specific actions demanded by the malware, often asking for the payment of a ransom in bitcoins (an untraceable virtual currency).
 Ransomware is typically installed onto a user’s system through variety of techniques (e.g., a user visiting a compromised website, the attackers taking advantage of unpatched systems, or by way of social engineering or phishing attack which attempts to get an authorized employee to execute a malicious e-mail or click a link to a compromised site).
 Once it is installed, the malware encrypts files and folders.
 Victims are usually unaware of the malware until they can no longer access their data or once begin to see ransom messages on their computer.
 The attackers then demand payment for the key code needed to unencrypt the locked files.